MauricePasternak/ExploreASL_PyGUI/README.md

 > **Q: I have a formidable computer with dozens of cores, and I got a Segmentation Violation Detected error in the "ExploreASL run - errors.txt" file.
 What does this mean?**

 A: It's not a fault of the GUI or ExploreASL itself.
 It's a fault of MATLAB and how its glnax64 library plays with the current kernel/version of your operating system, leading to a crash when a significant number of cores are used for an extended period of time.
 You can simply press "Run ExploreASL" again.
 The program will pick up approximately from where it left off thanks to the .status file system.

+> **Q: Is it safe to stop a study being run?**

+A: No, the type of termination done here is a full-stop termination.
+Although unlikely, it is possible that the processing is killed in the middle of a crucial file transfer operation, thereby corrupting NIFTI images.
+If you are forced to terminate a study at anything other than the first few seconds grace period, it is advisable to consider the data potentially compromised.

+> **Q: Is it safe to pause a study being run?**

+A: Unlike termination, pausing studies should be safe.
+The program will simply pick off where it paused when the user chooses to resume programming.

 ---